 The Japanese style of tattoo is world famous — and for good reason.
 With a rich history, powerful images of both the mythical and the mundane, and intricate stories behind each part of the design, Japanese imagery makes for a powerful tattoo.

 One particular type of Japanese tattoo — the warrior tattoo — is an especially interesting one, due in part to the stories behind the images.
-Let’s take a look at some warrior stories that would be great inspiration for a tattoo.

 Many of these stories come from one of the seminal ukiyo-e artists of Japan, Kuniyoshi.
 His series, 108 Heroes of the Popular Suikoden, was incredibly popular, reviving interest in Japanese heroes and warriors, and turning him into one of the most well-known ukiyo-e artists of his time.
 Kabuki theatre had an impact also, with actors and artists telling the tales of these famous warriors, which then became ukiyo-e wood prints and paintings.

 Others come from the great Chinese novel, Water Margin, especially the images of outlaws.
 In these books, the imagery had a lasting impact on Japanese tattoos — the heavily tattooed warriors were depicted in a distinct style, which became the basis for the tattoos we see today, many hundreds of years later.

 If you feel inspired and would like to discuss turning one of these iconic images into a unique tattoo, get in touch with one of our experienced artists and we’d be more than happy to help.